Moving at speed with software advancements

 Paul Burnette: Mission software, quite simply, when we say the word mission, we mean that job to be done.
 In the security detection and automation realm, it's making sure that we're scanning people, we're scanning their bags, we're making sure that the things that make it through airports and security checkpoints aren't bad.
 That's part of the mission.
 When you're talking about command and control, you're talking about interacting with different sensors and system actors to make sure that they are making timely decisions on which people's lives depend.

-Paul Burnette: So, when we say mission, it's really about what is the thing that we're trying to accomplish, whether that's national security, national defence, cyber security, gate security, physical security.
+Paul Burnette: So, when we say mission, it's really about what is the thing that we're trying to accomplish, whether that's national security, national defense, cyber security, gate security, physical security.
 A lot of those things rely on software to do those checks.
 So, for us, the mission is what's the end goal that we're trying to achieve.
 And that's why, as we kind of already said, we're passionate about solving the mission.
 In the end, the end user, the mission, that's the thing that matters.
 All the tech is pretty cool.
 It's fun to play with, but, in the end, we've got a job to do.
 And it comes down to the mission.

 Shaunté Newby: Right, and the things that you described to me, it sounds like these are the things that if it goes wrong, it's loud, but if it's going well, it's quiet and peaceful security, getting through the airport.